pysam-developers/pysam/doc/api.rst

 Commands available in :term:`csamtools` are available as simple function calls.
 For example::

-   pysam.sort("ex1.bam", "output")
+   pysam.sort("-o", "output.bam", "ex1.bam")

 corresponds to the command line::

-   samtools sort ex1.bam output
+   samtools sort -o output.bam ex1.bam

 Analogous to :class:`~pysam.AlignmentFile`, a :class:`~pysam.TabixFile` allows fast random access to compressed and